-Give yourself a pat on the back, you just ticked off another one of the most exciting via ferrata in the Dolomites!
+Give yourself a pat on the back, you just ticked off another one of the most exciting intermediate via ferrata in the Dolomites!

 Now it’s time to retrace your steps.
 The way down follows exactly the same path.
 Make sure to be aware of what’s happening below.
 Via ferrata Merlone is quite popular, so don’t expect to be alone.

 To ensure an early start I highly recommend an overnight stay in the Fonda Savio hut.
-The total time, including the ascent and descent to and from Fonda Savio Hut will take 5-6 hours.
+The total time, including the ascent and descent to and from Fonda Savio Hut, will take 5-6 hours.

 Rockfall is a major concern on via ferrata routes.
 Unbeknownst to you, other climbing groups above you may accidentally dislodge a small rock and send it hurtling down the mountain.
 If it hits you on the head it could have serious consequences.
 A helmet placed on your head (not inside your backpack) is a must!

 Another must-have on a via ferrata route is a climbing harness.
 A harness works as an anchor point for your via ferrata lanyard.
 Make sure to try it on first before your trip to ensure it fits snugly without limiting your movements.
 Aim for a lightweight harness, that will be comfy to wear between the cable-protected sections when you are hiking.